galaktor/raph.es/content/blog/blogging.md

 # I stopped blogging overnight.
 I have been using Twitter more and more ever since.
 My twitter profile became my new online persona of choise.
 What blogger was supposed to be, just smaller.
 Unintentionally, I followed the trend from blogs to *microblogs*.

+What's interesting is that I didn't like Twitter more because of it's social features.
+I don't make much use of hashtags or lists or take part in discussions much.
+It was the simplicity of publishing thoughts that had me hooked.

 Why try to be a full-blown author on your blog when you can just fire out one-liners on Twitter?
 One was much more compatible with a first-worlders daily routine than the other - I was no exception.

 # Full circle